Right, be honest; how many of you could point to Malta on a map?

 It certainly isn’t the most well known of European destinations, but you’ll find it right there beneath Sicily, just off the toe of Italy’s “boot,” slap bang in the middle of the Mediterranean Sea.

 And for some reason, bloggers and travel writers have been going crazy for this island country (yes – it is a country) in recent years, and Malta is becoming a major hot-spot for sports lovers (check how I explored Malta on foot), travelers and holidaymakers alike.
-There are many great articles on what to do in Malta.

 Top Malta Attractions